 You can contact the relevant certificate awarding body with the candidate’s certificate ID to confirm their credentials.

 Social Media Screening

-Evaluating an applicant’s behavior on popular social media platforms can give you an idea of their values, interests, and personality.
+Social media screening - evaluating an applicant’s behavior on popular social media platforms - can give you an idea of their values, interests, and personality.
 While you can’t use it as a definite screening method to judge someone, it often helps you find valuable pointers and potential red flags.